-All registered teachers in Victoria are mandated to report physical and sexual abuse of children to the Department of Health and Human Services, Child Protection.
-Registered teachers must make a report as soon as practicable if, in the course of their professional duties, they form a reasonable belief that a child or young person is in need of protection as a result of physical injury or sexual abuse, and the child’s parents are unable or unwilling to protect the child from that abuse.
+All registered teachers in Victoria are mandated to report to the Department of Families, Fairness and Housing, Child Protection.
+Registered teachers must report if they form a reasonable belief that a child or young person is in need of protection from physical injury or sexual abuse and the child’s parents are unable or unwilling to protect the child from that abuse.

 The Victorian Teaching Profession’s Codes of Conduct and Ethics support all teachers to understand the expectations of the teaching profession and the community in relation to their professional conduct, personal conduct and professional competence.

 Professional learning undertaken for creating and maintaining supportive and safe learning environments should meet descriptors 4.4, 6.2, 6.4, 7.1 and 7.2 of the Australian Professional Standards for Teachers (APST), however it may meet other descriptor(s) of the APST depending on the type of professional learning undertaken.